codeface-io/SwiftNodes/README.md

 graph.sort { $0.id < $1.id }   // graph.values == [3, 5]
 ```

-### Copy a Graph
+### Copy and Share a Graph

+`Graph` is `Sendable` and thereby ready for the strict concurrency safety of Swift 6, you can safely share `Graph` values between actors.
+Like the official Swift data structures, `Graph` is even a pure `struct` and inherits the benefits of value types:

+* You decide on mutability by using `var` or `let`.
+* You can easily copy a whole `Graph`.
+* You can use a `Graph` as a `@State` or `@Published` variable with SwiftUI.
+* You can use property observers like `didSet` to observe changes in a `Graph`.

 Many algorithms produce a variant of a given graph.
 Rather than modifying the original graph, SwiftNodes suggests to copy it.
-Since Graph is a `struct`, you copy it like any other value type.
+You copy a `Graph` like any other value type.
 But right now, SwiftNodes only lets you add and remove edges – not nodes.
 To create a subgraph with a **subset** of the nodes of a `graph`, you can use `graph.subGraph(nodeIDs:...)`:

 ```swift
 var graph = Graph<Int, Int>()